-Caverly Morgan is a meditation teacher, author, nonprofit leader, and visionary.
+Caverly Morgan is a contemporary spiritual teacher, author, speaker, and nonprofit founder.
 She is the founder and Lead Contemplative of Peace in Schools—a nonprofit which created the nation’s first for-credit mindfulness class in public high schools.
-She is also the founder of Presence Collective, a community of cross-cultural contemplatives committed to personal and collective transformation, creating spaces for wisdom exchange and belonging.
+She is also the founder of Presence Collective, a community of cross-cultural contemplatives committed to personal and collective transformation.

 Caverly blends the original spirit of Zen with a modern nondual approach.
 Her practice began in 1995 and has included eight years of training in a silent Zen monastery.
 She has been teaching contemplative practice since 2001.